robksawyer/brenda-web/PROGRESS.md

 	- This page is a work in progress.
 I'm not to happy with the current look and feel.
 	- The idea of this is to allow someone to start the job.
 By starting the job you will (see api/services/BrendaWork.js):
 		- Create a Render record.
 Keeps up with details about a Job's actual Render.
-		- Writes a brenda config file that the Python Brenda work and run scripts will use.
-(Need to get away from this.)
+		- Writes a brenda config file (by default to jobs/) that the Python Brenda work and run scripts will use.
+I need to figure out a away to get away from this.
+Writing a file to the hard drive is dirty.
+Currently, this is a requirement of the Python brenda scripts.
 		- Run the command `brenda-work` with the Job specific settings.
 This is where it's currently failing.